 In theory, being a campground host is a great idea - you live in your RV in a lovely campground with free hookups, maybe even with your choice of sites.
 In practice, however, veterans of the job seem to either love it or hate it.
 Some mutter darkly of being treated like migrant labor, while others describe the experience as a highlight of their lives.
-Much depends on how thoroughly you check out the campground and its management ahead of time and how realistic you are about doing hard and sometimes unpleasant chores, such as cleaning toilets and showers or telling noisy campers to turn down their music.
+Much depends on how thoroughly you check out the campground and its management ahead of time and how realistic you are about doing hard and sometimes unpleasant chores, such as cleaning toilets and showers or telling noisy campers to turn down their radios.

-If you already have a specific campground in mind, contact them with a resume that includes personal and business references; you may also be asked for a recent photo.
+If you already have a specific campground in mind, contact them with a résumé that includes personal and business references; you may also be asked for a recent photo.
 Many campgrounds prefer a couple to a single host, or require a single person to work 30 to 40 hours a week as compared to the 15 or 20 hours a couple would work.

 If you want to volunteer in a national park or forest service campground, contact the National Forest Service or the National Parks Service.
-(See the Appendix for addresses.)
+(See the appendix for contact information.)

 Good Sam Club members can apply through that organization to work as hosts in Good Sam member campgrounds, which require a 60-day minimum stay.
-In contacting Good Sam, tell them the size and type of your RV; the first, second, and third choice of the states where you'd like to be; and the months you're available for work.
-(See Chapter 5 for contact information.)
+When you contact Good Sam, include the size and type of your RV; the first, second, and third choice of the states where you'd like to be; and the months you're available for work.
+(See Chapter 10 for contact information.)

-If you get a positive response, before making a commitment, ask the campground manager for references so you can interview people who previously worked for them.
+If you get a positive response, before making a commitment, ask the campground manager for references so you can interview people who previously worked for him or her.